JKirchartz/jkirchartz.github.com/_posts/2012-07-12-there-is-no-such-thing-as-pixel-perfect.md

 </div>

 This graph is just screen dimensions for Android phones!
-Nevermind the completely proprietary nature of [feature phones](http://www.phonescoop.com/glossary/term.php?gid=310) and the world of tablets.
+Never mind the completely proprietary nature of [feature phones](http://www.phonescoop.com/glossary/term.php?gid=310) and the world of tablets.
 You have absolutely no control over the screen dimensions your client is using, or what resolution they're running, because of this there is no way